 Listed below are some of the most common tips for handling post-op care:

 - Handling Bleeding: You may notice some leftover bleeding from the site after your operation.
 This is normal!
 Follow your dentist’s instructions for replacing the gauze frequently to help minimize this bleeding.

 - Managing Pain: Some amount of pain is to be expected after this procedure.
 The amount depends primarily on the complexity of the Reno tooth extraction and the individual.
 Your oral surgeon or dentist will likely either recommend an over-the-counter pain medication or prescribe you stronger medication depending on the extent of your procedure.

 - Bruising or Swelling of Your Cheek: Many people will experience some amount of bruising or swelling after the Reno tooth extraction.
 The easiest way to relieve this is by regularly icing your cheek!
 Follow your dentist’s instructions.
 It may take a few days for both bruising and swelling to decrease.

 - Eating and Drinking: Make sure to rehydrate following your Reno tooth extraction procedure!
 Avoid beverages that are caffeinated, carbonated, contain alcohol, or are hot to help speed up the healing process.
 Also avoid drinking from a straw for a week following your procedure.
 This is to avoid removing the blood clot in the extraction site.
 Eat soft foods only for the first 24 hours and then start to introduce semisoft foods as you can tolerate them.
 Ease into any foods that may irritate or get stuck in the extraction socket.

-These are just a few tips to get you thinking about your post-operation care, but always follow the instructions of your dentist or oral surgeon and contact them with any questions or concerns you may have!
+These are just a few tips to get you thinking about your post-operation care, but always follow the instructions of your dentist or oral surgeon.
+Contact Reno Dental Associates with any questions or concerns you may have!